addietech/addietech/README.md

 - 👋 Hi, I’m @addietech
-- 👀 I’m interested in Deep Learning
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me - kashyap.unite@gmail.com